NER 300 programme

 See this Q&A for further details of the projects chosen.

 The projects awarded funding are now moving towards implementation.
-They must reach their final investment decisions by December 2014, and enter into operation by December 2016.
+They must reach their final investment decisions by December 2016, and enter into operation by latest December 2018.

 Second award decision